 "Alright, Ed," he said, his voice steady, betraying none of his uncertainty.
 "I'm listening."

 Ed's smile widened, revealing a glint of satisfaction that matched the calculated precision that made him a corporate legend.
 "I thought you would, Alan.
-You see, we've been working on a new feature for New Horizons, one that could revolutionize the way users experience our world."
+You see, we've been working on a new feature for New Horizons, one that will revolutionize the way users experience our world."

 "And what would that be?"